stoeps13/connections-doc/source/admin/admin/t_admin_communities_develop_custom_widgets.md

 5. Open the widgets\_config.xml file and define the custom widget by specifying a resource type of community and adding a <widgetDef\> element by using the following attributes and parameters:

+    !!! note
-    **Note:** Do not use the following attributes, they are intended for IBM development only:
+    Do not use the following attributes, they are intended for IBM development only:

     -   showIfConfigSet
     -   showIfCookieSet